theonlydo/naive-bayes/README.md

 This code for classification of common question on PT HPAI (Herba Penawar Alwahida Indonesia) using Naive Bayes. all data set are stemmed using Bahasa Indonesia rules.
+Make sure you have running the server before classify the question.

-this research by Maya Andiany (c) 2019
+research by Maya Andiany (c) 2019